-Assignments, quizzes, midterm, and final exams must be completed individually.
+Assignments, quizzes, tutorials, and the final project must be completed individually.
 Collaboration between students is strictly disallowed and will be reported to the Dean of Science as an academic integrity offence.
 Penalties for such offences can be found on the ODS web page.
 Students must complete all coursework by themselves.

-Late assignments, quizzes, and exams are never accepted for any reason.
-Assignment submissions are handled by an automatic submission server, and there is no "grace period" with respect to a deadline.
+Late assignments/project, quizzes, and tutorials are never accepted for any reason.
 Technical problems do not exempt you from this requirement, so if you wait until the last minute and then have issues with your connection, you will still receive a mark of zero.
-Consequently, when you work on your assignments you are advised to:
+Consequently, you are advised to:

-- periodically submit your progress (assignments consist of several parts, and you can receive partial marks even if some of the parts are incomplete), - attempt to submit your final submission at least one hour in advance of the due date and time.
+- periodically submit your progress (i.e., upload partially completed assignments and tutorials), - attempt to submit your final submission at least one hour in advance of the due date and time, - download your submission and verify the contents after submitting.